 October and November 2015 I visited Indonesia in the context of my

-current project on Southeast Asian pholcids.
+project on Southeast Asian pholcids.
 This was mainly an

 exploratory trip, and I checked localities and options in Sumatra,